tersesystems/jcaprovider/README.md

   )
 ```

+## Providers in Java 9

+If you are using Java 9 or higher, then in theory you can provide a `java.security.Provider` under the `ServiceLoader` pattern, when you [add the File java.security.Provider to Use the ServiceLoader Class to Search for Providers](https://docs.oracle.com/javase/9/security/howtoimplaprovider.htm#JSSEC-GUID-2D4432F9-1C3C-4A91-8612-2B2840188B36).

+There is more documentation available under [Step 4: Create a Module Declaration for Your Provider](https://docs.oracle.com/javase/9/security/howtoimplaprovider.htm#JSSEC-GUID-7C304A79-6D0B-438B-A02E-51648C909876) with follow up in [Step 8.1: Configure the Provider](https://docs.oracle.com/javase/9/security/howtoimplaprovider.htm#GUID-831AA25F-F702-442D-A2E4-8DA6DEA16F33) and [Step 10: Run Your Test Programs](https://docs.oracle.com/javase/9/security/howtoimplaprovider.htm#JSSEC-GUID-3FD26072-6982-4DCE-932C-DE152C463992).

+I say in theory because I have not had occasion to use Java 9 myself.
+I may add `java.security.Provider` to the prebuilt providers if there is interest, or if someone submits a PR and makes the code Java 9 compatible, I will accept it.

 ## Adding a Provider by Hand

 For the sake of completeness, I'll describe how to add a JCA provider by hand, the old-school way: